 Proposal Security Requirements: Each Proposal must be accompanied by a certified or cashier's check or by a Bid Bond made payable to the City of Pembroke Pines on an approved form, duly executed by the Proposer as principal and having as surety thereon a surety company acceptable to CITY and authorized to write such Bond under the laws of the State of Florida, in an amount not less than five percent (5%) of the amount of the base Proposal price.
-Note: Contingency is not to be counted in the total amount the proposal security is based on.

 Proposers must submit a scanned copy of their bid security (bid bond form or cashier's check) with their bid submittal through BidSync.
-Proposers must also submit their original bid security (bid bond form or cashier's check) at time of the bid due date, or they may be deemed as nonresponsive.
-The original Bid Bond or Cashier's Check should be in a sealed envelope, plainly marked "BID SECURITY - IFB # PSPW-18-12 Pines Charter School West Elementary Playground EPDM Pour in Place Surface"

-and sent to the:
+Proposers must also submit their original bid security (bid bond form or cashier's check) at time of the bid due date, or they may be deemed as non-responsive.
+The original Bid Bond or Cashier's Check should be in a sealed envelope, plainly marked "BID SECURITY - IFB # PSPW-20-10 "Pines Charter School West EPDM Pour in Place Surface" and sent to the: